How to Install Apache Maven on Debian 12/11/10

 This command requests Maven to reveal its version number, which should then display information about the installed version of Maven.

-Section 2: Install Apache Maven with Manual Approach
+Method 2: Install Apache Maven via source

 In this section, we will guide you step-by-step through the manual installation of the most up-to-date version of Apache Maven.
-This process can be more advantageous for those who need to utilize the cutting-edge features of Maven or for those who prefer having a deeper control over the installation procedure.
+This process can be more advantageous for those who need to utilize the cutting-edge features of Maven or for those who prefer having deeper control over the installation procedure.

 Step 1: Installation of the Default Java Development Kit (JDK)